Comparing GEA Group Aktiengesellschaft (GEAGF) and Its Competitors

-GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare GEA Group Aktiengesellschaft to similar companies based on the strength of its risk, dividends, profitability, institutional ownership, valuation, earnings and analyst recommendations.
+GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare GEA Group Aktiengesellschaft to similar companies based on the strength of its earnings, profitability, analyst recommendations, dividends, institutional ownership, risk and valuation.

+GEA Group Aktiengesellschaft has a beta of 1.2, meaning that its share price is 20% more volatile than the S&P 500.
+Comparatively, GEA Group Aktiengesellschaft’s peers have a beta of 1.03, meaning that their average share price is 3% more volatile than the S&P 500.

-This is a breakdown of current ratings and price targets for GEA Group Aktiengesellschaft and its competitors, as reported by MarketBeat.
+This is a summary of current ratings and price targets for GEA Group Aktiengesellschaft and its peers, as reported by MarketBeat.

 |Sell Ratings